 What really amazed me was the information that is there if you really look for it or know what you are after.
 Amongst the material I was after was pre Boer War era material and one item I saw was a petition to Paul Kruger for a pardon.
 I did not really explore it more, but I am sure somewhere amongst the many signatures on it I would have found that of Paul Kruger himself.

-There we also a number of interesting old maps that somebody had requested.
+There were also a number of interesting old maps that somebody had requested.
 And amongst them was one from Johannesburg, dated 1896 and loosely described as “The Residents’ and Strangers’ Friend”.

 It is a wonderful glimpse into Johannesburg of the past, and this was probably the original.
 It is interesting to see how the city had grown from when it officially became one in 1886 till then, and of course Braamfontein Cemetery was in use, and its register from that era is equally interesting.